English to Norwegian translation

 Not just one specialist area

 Every year, Samtext translates three million words into Norwegian.
 Therefore, our translators have extremely extensive expertise.
 In any given month, they could be working on texts concerning law, finance, IT, cars, tourism, interior design, fashion, aquaculture and art, to name a few – and they deal with more genres, surfaces and channels than most people have even heard of.
 This includes not only catalogues, brochures and other printed materials, but also videos, press releases, search engine optimised websites, blog posts and social media posts.
 Target audiences range from teenagers to pensioners: gamers, financial analysts, doctors, refugees, first-time mothers, tourists, estate agents, property buyers, patients, personnel managers, potential organ donors, and those whose car warranty is about to expire.
-All of these groups need a text that is written specifically for them.
+All of these groups need texts that are written specifically for them.

 Not just one source language

-Four tips for ordering a (Norwegian) translation
+Four tips for ordering an English to Norwegian translation

 1. Tell us what the text will be used for, if this is not obvious.